The best hotels in Galapagos Islands

 Inter-island: ferries cost $30-35 one-way and run early (usually 7am departures).
 The Baltra airport transfer to Puerto Ayora takes 45 minutes by shared bus and ferry, costing about $5.
 Fly between islands only if time is genuinely short. the ferry is fine and the airport at Baltra has nothing worth your time.

-Galapagos Islands's best neighborhoods
+Galapagos Islands's best hotel regions

 Santa Cruz is your base for most visits.
 Puerto Ayora has the boats, the restaurants, and the Charles Darwin Research Station all within walking distance.
 If you want fewer crowds and real beach access, Isabela is worth the extra ferry.